Developer Constructed Sites:

 The approved master plan is available for viewing in the Document Center on the right side of this page.
 Staff anticipates construction to begin on the reservoir and pump station in Fall 2014.
 Click here to view the TVWD project page for additional project details.

 Please note: All plans are subject to change.
 If you have any questions please contact Nicole Paulsen at email@example.com or 503/629-6305.

-The THPRD Board of Directors approved the Graf Meadows Trail Master Plan on January 14, 2013.
-Staff will now be working with governing agencies to obtain permits.
-Construction is anticipated to begin in Summer 2014.
+The THPRD Board of Directors approved the Graf Meadows Trail Master Plan on January 14, 2013 and staff subsequently acquired the necessary land use and construction permits.
+Construction is anticipated to begin in Summer 2014 and be completed in Fall 2014.
 You can view the trail alignment under Document Center on the right side of this page.

 Please note: All plans are subject to change.
 If you have any questions or comments about this project please contact Nicole Paulsen at firstname.lastname@example.org or 503.629.6305.